How to Use Gamification to Improve Your Loyalty Program

 - Figure out what behavior you’re trying to inspire

-- Map out your “storyline”
+- Map out your “storyline” for customer loyalty

 - Keep customers aware of their own (and each other’s) progress